spences10/scottspence.com/posts/2019/09/01/why-is-anything-intimidating/index.md

 Macros make up the calorie content of food:

-1 gram of fat = 9 calories
+- 1 gram of fat = 9 calories

-1 gram of carbs (carbohydrates) = 4 calories
+- 1 gram of carbs (carbohydrates) = 4 calories

-1 gram of protein = 4 calories
+- 1 gram of protein = 4 calories

-Don't treat any of them as bad, there's no ‘bad' macros
+Don't treat any of them as bad, there's no 'bad' macros

 Plan your food